ouyi/dropwizard-demo/README.md

 each of the messages received, it makes a POST request to the transform service, which then processes the uploaded file, whose lines are converted to records, which are inserted into the database.

-For simplicity, the file2db application and the worker application are implemented in the same Java project.
+For simplicity, the dwdemo application and the worker application are implemented in the same Java project.
 However, nothing prevents them from being deployed separately.
-The file2db application can also be easily deployed as two separate services.
+The dwdemo application can also be easily deployed as two separate services.

 ## Assumptions